SandyRodger/LS170-171/lesson_1.md

 |Transport layer|'datagram' or 'segment'

 - Despite the different names PDUs always consist of a header, a data payload and in some cases a trailer/footer.
-- **The header** provides protocal specific meta-data about the PDU.
+- **The header** provides protocol specific meta-data about the PDU.
   - For example an IP packet header would include fields for the Source IP address and the Destination IP address, which would be used to correctly route the packet.
 - **The Data Payload** Is the data we want to transfer.
 - The entire PDU from a protocol at one layer is set as the data payload for a protocol at the layer below